Best Wear OS apps 2018: our top picks

 Given that taking your phone out on the course is a big no-no, you'll be better off making use of the distance to the pin (using your mobile's GPS) and scoring features on your smartwatch.

-The popular cab hailing app is now on Android Wear and allows you to order a taxi directly from your wrist.
+The popular cab hailing app is on Wear OS and allows you to order a taxi directly from your wrist.
 If you don't want to get your phone out of your pocket you can just do it all from your watch instead.

 It's also useful to keep track of where your taxi is, plus it'll give you updates on the price and estimated arrival time when you're on the journey itself.
 This is a must-have Android Wear app for anyone who uses Uber to get around.